zopefoundation/Zope/src/zmi/styles/resources/logo/docs/README.md

 4. optical correction of inverted type: letter spacing +2%

 ## Logo Color
 The primary color is a vivid blue.
-If color is not avaliable (e.g. laser printer) or a colorful background (e.g. photo) might visually compete with the standard blue, two other oolor variants are available:
+If color is not avaliable (e.g. laser printer) or a colorful background (e.g. photo) might visually compete with the standard blue, two other color variants are available:

 <img src="img/3_colors.svg" style="margin:1em 0">